 Symptoms: Fatigue, tiredness, depression, anxiety, osteopenia-osteoporosis, body aches, kidney stones, heart arrhythmia, mental depression, and stroke.

 All the above symptoms may occur in those who have increased levels of calcium in their blood (hypercalcemia).
-A common cause for hypercalcemia is because an abnormal parathyroid gland tumor produces too much hormone which causes bone demineralization and increased blood calcium.Treatment requires removal of the tumor.
+There are several causes of high blood calcium levels, but a common cause is because an abnormal parathyroid gland tumor produces too much hormone .Treatment requires removal of the tumor.

 The most common indication of parathyroid disease is the finding of an elevated blood calcium level.
 This is often part of a routine blood test.
 Most patients when questioned have fatigue or other symptoms as mentioned above but may not be aware of them until after questioned or after surgical treatment of the condition.
 Some patients present with kidney stones and then are found to have high blood calcium levels.
 Another common presentation is after a fracture.

-The example below shows a laboratory result for a patient who had a single parathyroid adenoma who had symptoms of fatigue, tiredness, depression, and overall malaise. .
+The example below shows a laboratory result for a patient who had a single parathyroid adenoma who had symptoms of fatigue, tiredness, depression, and overall malaise.
 Calcium levels were 11.2 (normal 8.4-10.4) and parathyroid hormone levels were 148 (normal 12-72).

 Once hyperparathyroidism is diagnosed by laboratory testing, a parathyroid surgeon is consulted to remove the abnormal parathyroid gland.
 Once the gland is removed, the condition is resolved in a high percentage of people.
 Several other tests may be ordered to help plan surgery.
 Unfortunately many doctors may use these tests as diagnostic studies.
 Diagnosis is based on laboratory data, not images like MRI, ultrasound, or parathyroid scans.
 If the scans are negative it does not mean a parathyroid tumor is not present; in fact, in many patients this will result in a delay of treatment.
-A parathyroid scan is often used to help localize the gland.

-Parathyroid scan: A parathyroid scan is a test in which a radioactive molecule called technetium is given as an injection into vein.
+A parathyroid scan is a test in which a radioactive molecule called technetium is given as an injection into a vein.
 The material will travel throughout the body but it is harbored in the salivary glands, thyroid glands, and parathyroid glands.
-The molecule will wash out of the glands at different rates and because an abnormal parathyroid tumor has a high density of cells and is larger than the other parathyroid glands, the amount of radioactivity will be higher in the tumor.
-The three other normal parathyroid glands usually are dormant anyway because there activity is suppressed by the high levels of parathyroid hormone produced by the tumor and don’t take up the molecule.
+The molecule will wash out of the glands at different rates and because an abnormal parathyroid tumor has a higher density of cells and is larger than the other parathyroid glands, the amount of radioactivity will be higher in the tumor.
+The three other normal parathyroid glands usually are dormant because their activity is suppressed by the high levels of calcium in the blood.
+On imaging, the abnormal gland will often light-up and can be seen on the image.
+This helps to show which of the four glands is abnormal so a minimally invasive surgery may be offered.
+Parathyroid scans are not used to diagnose the condition.
+They will not do this.
+Many people with parathyroid tumors have normal scans and this should not deter a patient from having their condition treated.
+With my fourteen years of experience in Utah County (American Fork Hospital, Utah Valley Regional Hospital, Timpanogos Hospital, and Central Utah Radiology), about 60 percent of the scans in patients who actually have an adenoma are positive.
+In the 40 percent of patients with a non-localizing scan, many of these patients have multiple abnormal glands or the abnormal gland is small or located under the thyroid, or thyroid nodules which also take up the tracer confuse the study.

 Example of a NM parathyroid Scan.
 The top images show activity immediately after injection of the radioactive material and the lower row shows activity after two hours.
 The first column is a front view, the middle images are with the head rotated to the right, and the third column is with head rotated to the left.
 The white spots in the lower neck are thyroid and parathyroid tissue.
-In the delayed images a focal spot is seen near the midline in the frontal view but with the rotated head views this shows a left side parathyroid adenoma scan.
+In the delayed images a focal spot is seen near the midline in the frontal view but with the rotated head views this shows a left side parathyroid adenoma.